 The list of allegations against extreme sports Olympian Shaun White include unwanted ‘dick pics,’ fecal imagery, and lewd sexual comments.

 Superstar Olympian snowboarder and skateboarder Shaun White is now facing a potentially serious legal case against the ex-drummer of his band, the Bad Things.
-The case, filed by Bohm Law Group, Inc. on behalf of Lena Zawaideh, who played in the group for several years.
+The case was filed by Bohm Law Group, Inc. on behalf of Lena Zawaideh, who played in the group for several years.

-During that period, the two-time Gold medalist White was accused of being a lewd and sexually aggressive band leader, with the following laundry list of offenses cited in the recent filing:
+During the multi-year period, the two-time Gold medalist White is accused of being a lewd and sexually aggressive band leader, with the following laundry list of offenses cited in the recent filing:

-- Sticking his hands down his pants, approached Zawaideh, and the sticking his hands in her face trying to make her smell them.
+Sticking his hands down his pants, approaching Zawaideh, and the sticking his hands in her face trying to make her smell them.

 The allegations were made in a Verified First Amended Complaint, recently filed on behalf of Zawaideh by her current attorneys, Lawrance A. Bohm of the aforementioned Bohm Law Group, Inc. The case, Zawaideh v.
 Shaun White Enterprises, et al., is currently pending in the Superior Court of California in San Diego County.